-2. Mr Adams' shares granted in 2018 are sign-on shares.
+Perpetual closing share price on the vesting date.
+Mr Adams' shares granted in 2018 are sign-on shares.

 3. Share Rights granted to KMP in September 2021 and 2022 convert to Restricted Shares 2 years after the grant date.
 The holding lock is removed 4 years after the grant date, as per the terms of the Executive Leadership Team Variable Incentive Plan.
-These Share Rights are not included in the table after vesting.
+These Share Rights are not included in the Table after vesting.

 4. Performance Rights granted to KMP in September 2019, 2020, 2021 and 2022 were issued as 2 tranches with a TSR hurdle.
-TI is subject to a 3 year performance period before vesting into Restricted Shares for one year.
+T1 is subject to a 3 year performance period before vesting into Restricted Shares for one year.
 T2 was subject to a 4 year performance period before vesting.
-Vested Performance Rights with a holding lock are not included in the table after vesting.
+Vested Performance Rights with a holding lock are not included in the Table after vesting.